wontgruber/wontgruber.github.io/pages/about.md

 #
 permalink: /about/
 ---
 Nick is a mapper, learner, and thinker currently living in Pittsburgh, Pennsylvania.
 He has spent time working or studying in environmental science, teaching, planning, geography -- and more recently programming.
+Nick enjoys playing with data to make maps that tell a story, make you think, or have a little fun (ideally all three).
 He also plays a lot of frisbee.

 See Nick's CV [here](http://www.nickwilgruber.com/cv/).